-COVID-19 Update: Sky Meadows State Park is open during the day for nature walks and hiking plus camping in a tent or RV.
+COVID-19 Update (as of September 2020): Sky Meadows State Park remains open for nature walks and hiking plus camping in a tent or RV.
 The park requires that guests follow all CDC guidelines related to social distancing including keeping groups to under 6 people and bringing your own sanitizer.
-Events like stargazing are canceled until further notice.
 The park also recommends keeping visits short and only visiting if you are local to the area.
 You can find the most updated information on the Sky Meadows website.

 The gate to the park is not always staffed so we personally request that you still honor the park fees with exact change if you visit.
 This helps keep the park running and organize online events.
 Parking is $7 on weekdays and $10 on weekends April to October per vehicle.

 Washington, DC has more than its fair share of parks and greenery but sometimes it takes a trip to the rolling hills of Virginia to get a real taste of the outdoors.
 For me, this generally means a trip to a winery or making a drive to the Shenandoah.
 But one of the best kept secrets about a trip like this is a special kind of night life.
 Once a month on a Saturday, you can join Sky Meadows State Park with NASA Jet Propulsion Laboratory (JPL) for an evening of stargazing.